 The guides are made from titanium oxide for better durability and lower friction leading to further casting distances.

-The Clarus also has a great grip which is made from an anti-slip material giving the angler better control and comfort.
+The Clarus also has a great grip made from an anti-slip material giving the angler better control and comfort.

-This is a versatile rod and you can use it to catch many different species as well as walleye.
+This is a versatile rod and you can use it to catch many different species and walleye.

 Pros